basheerrjoub/Arabic-Movie-Recommendation-System/README.md

 # Recommendation System

-The frustrating thing about Dart that their is no functional framework that one can work with to build a recommendation system with much of accuracy, So that I built by myself the model for the recommendation, the model measures the distance between the user's feature vector θ and the movie features X then recommend the least Euclidean distance to make the recommendation, Hence this system can be considered as Content-Based recommender system.
+The frustrating thing about Dart that there is no functional framework that one can work with to build a recommendation system with much of accuracy, So that I built by myself the model for the recommendation, the model measures the distance between the user's feature vector θ and the movie features X then recommend the least Euclidean distance to make the recommendation, Hence this system can be considered as Content-Based recommender system.

 # Archeticture